llvm/llvm-project/llvm/utils/mlgo/README.md

-# MLGO Python Library
+# MLGO Python Utilities

-This folder contains the MLGO python library.
-This library consists of telling to help enable ML applications within LLVM, particularly tooling to extract corpora that can be used in downstream projects to train ML models and perform other tasks that benefit from having a large amount of data.
+This folder contains MLGO Python utilities, particularly infrastructure to help enable ML applications within LLVM, especially tooling to extract corpora that can be used in downstream projects to train ML models and perform other tasks that benefit from having a large amount of data.